 The default setting is the static IP address that is associated with the VIP network.
 You can specify another IP address or an IP address range.
 By default, the next available IP address is allocated for VIP from the network profile.
 You can only specify an IP address when VIP is created on a NAT network.

-- In the Virtual servers section, select the check box next to each service that you want to load balance.
+- Select the check box next to each service that you want to load balance.

 Service options include HTTP, HTTPS, and TCP.

-- (Optional) : Accept or edit the port, algorithm, health check interval, response timeout, and service monitor URL for each selected service.
+- (Optional) : Accept or edit the port and health check settings for each selected service.